Label84/laravel-tagmanager/README.md

 This package also supports the User-ID feature.

-To start using the User-ID feature you've to add the TagManagerUserIdMiddleware in your 'web' middleware group directly after the TagManagerMiddleware.
+To start using the User-ID feature you've to add the ``TagManagerUserIdMiddleware`` in your 'web' middleware group directly after the ``TagManagerMiddleware``.

 ```php
 // app/Http/Kernel.php